Housing Market Forecast 2020 2021

 Australian investors, landlords, and property managers will likely feel warm winds of more sales in 2020.
 Property managers will want to look into property management software platforms to help them drive even more profit from their portfolios.

-Despite the recent trends, there may be good buying opportunities in Sydney and Melbourne.
 Prices and rents here are much lower than Europe or North America.
+With remote work becoming more common around the world, immigration and tourism could boom once the Corona virus vaccines are distributed.
 Are Australian rent prices a concern?
 Let’s take a look so you can determine the price/rent ratio and the ROI on buying Australian real estate.

 For over-indebted Australian mortgage holders, it might be the end, but for savvy investors, 2019 might bring some outstanding buying opportunities for rental income property.
 With or without the negative gearing proposed by the labor party, experts suggest rental property investors can still come out ahead.